dedo-dev/single-price-grid-component/README.md

 ### Continued development

-I would like improve my knowledge with CSS Grid because I use it just a little bit
+I would like to improve my knowledge with CSS Grid because I use it just a little bit

 ### Useful resources